DylanCheetah/simple-todo/lessons/Lesson 2.md

     requirements.txt
 ```

 `django-admin` automatically creates a new folder for our Django project.
 Inside will be a `manage.py` script which is used to manage the Django project.
 There will also be a sub-folder with the same name as the project which contains a few scripts needed by all Django projects.
+Next, we need to test the configuration of our new Django project:
+01. execute `cd simple_todo`
+02. execute `python manage.py runserver`
+03. visit [http://127.0.0.1:8000/](http://127.0.0.1:8000/) in a web browser

+If the Django project is properly configured, we should see the following page:
+*screenshot*